ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 In business you always look forward. _"Okay, we launched.
 What's next?
 Okay, we have 100 customers.
 How do we get to 200?"_.
 But this milestone is one I want to savour.
 It took so bloody long to get here.

-Thank you to each of you who have used Jack to arrange your insurance.
+Thank you to each of you who have used With Jack to arrange your insurance.